danielfcollier/ts-nextjs-app-virtual-card-generator/README.md

 ### Deployment on Vercel

-If tests are passing, the CI with GitHub Actions pushes the changes to a `production` branch, which it is linked to a CD with Vercel.
+If tests are passing, the CI with GitHub Actions pushes the changes to a production branch (`prod`), which is linked to a CD with Vercel.

 ## Configurations

-Setup the `.env.development` to configure local environment variables.
-And, use `.env.production` to setup production variables.
+Set up the file `.env.development` to configure local environment variables.
+And, use the file `.env.production` to set up production variables.

 ## References